-State of Washington and Federal purchasing rules require that purchases over the Direct Buy Limit be competitvely solicited in the absence of a contract, funding source mandate, or a sole source justification.
-Procurement Service buying staff are responsible for issuing competitive soliciations.
+State of Washington and Federal purchasing rules require that purchases over the Direct Buy Limit be competitively solicited in the absence of a contract, funding source mandate, or a sole source justification.
+Procurement Service buying staff are responsible for issuing competitive solicitations.

-Competition requirements are met by Procurement Services issuing an RFx (Request for Quote, Request for Big, or Request for Proposal).
+Competition requirements are met by Procurement Services issuing an RFx (Request for Quote, Request for Bid, Request for Quotations and Qualifications, or Request for Proposal).
 Completion time for the RFx varies based on complexity and value of the goods and/or services.
-Procurement Services works with the requesting department and other experts in developing the timeline, specifications, and/or statement of work (SOW) for the RFx, and in the evalation process.
+Procurement Services works with the requesting department and other experts in developing the timeline, specifications, and/or statement of work (SOW) for the RFx, and in the evaluation process.

 The solicitation process is typically determined by the risk associated with the dollar amount of the purchase.

 Unless purchased from a contract vendor, purchases expected to exceed the Direct Buy Limit within a 12 month period must be purchased competitively through Procurement Services.
 Such purchases are initiated by the campus customer by submitting a request to Procurement Services.

 The University of Washington endeavors to promote inclusiveness for all business enterprises and especially to increase the level of participation for diverse businesses through many avenues, including the purchases made by UW.
 Procurement Services has a goal of spending 6% of campus goods and services expenditures with Minority Business Enterprise (MBE) and 4% of campus goods and services expenditures with Woman Business Enterprise (WBE).
 Competitive solicitations are one method Procurement uses to meet these goals: